mozarzaa/final_project_2020Sp/README.md

 Dataset description: This report presents statistics on health insurance coverage in the United States from 2008 to 2018.
 The dataset also contains different insurance categories as  dependent variables.
 Public Coverage:
 •  Employment-based: Plan provided by an employer or union

 • Direct-purchase: Coverage purchased directly from an insurance company or through a federal or state marketplace (e.g., healthcare.
 Gov).

 • TRICARE: Coverage through TRICARE, formerly known as the Civilian Health and Medical Program of the Uniformed Services.

 Private Coverage:

  • Medicare: Federal program which compensates healthcare costs for people of or over the age of 65, plus those under 65 but with long-term disabilities.

 • Medicaid: Medicaid, the Children’s Health Insurance Program (CHIP), and individual state health plans.

 • CHAMPVA or VA: Civilian Health and Medical Program of the Department of Veterans Affairs, as well as care provided by the Department of Veterans Affairs and the military

+## TODO:
+- 1. Refute or support our existing hypotheses
+- 2. Doctests (Yuttawee)
+- 3. Automated testing using TravisCI (Vel)
+- 3b.
+Currently cannot get TravisCI to work pass the failure in installing packages.
+Might need to switch to GitHub Actions if this continues to prove difficult.
+- 4. Optimization using Numba (Yi-Ting)